libertyequalitydata/Data-Model-GraphQL/README.md

 ### User Profiles

 This project demonstrates how a data profile could be accessed using the GraphQL API and user data model.
-Two example data profiles are queried below:
+Example data profile queries and responses are shown in the README.md of their appropriate sub-directory:

 1. A media profile where the information made available would be useful for a media company to use to give customized recommendations to the user.
 2. A local activity profile where the information made available would be useful for a discounting company like groupon to use to give local activity recommendations to the user.